yewstack/yew/website/docs/concepts/router.md

 #### History API

-History API is provided for both functional components and normal components.
+History API is provided for both functional components and struct components.
 They can enable callbacks to change the route.
 An `AnyHistory` instance can be obtained in either cases to manipulate the route.